Open Autonomous Intelligence Initiative

 Duration as a Constrained Estimate

-Duration requires special treatment because it is one of the places where the earlier formulation was underspecified.
+Duration requires special treatment.
 In practical systems, duration may come from multiple sources: observed clock time, predictive rate models, prior executions, or system policy.
 These sources may disagree.

 PMF should therefore treat duration as a constrained estimate rather than as a primitive fixed value.